Whitelee events and clubs

 Depending on the weather, the Ranger may make a number of checks to make sure everyone is happy to continue walking.

-New members are always welcome but please remember to book before coming.
-Further details and key information will be provided on booking.
+New members are always welcome but please remember to enroll before coming.
+Further details and key information will be provided on contacting us.

 From December to February, when the visitor centre is closed, the Strollers go 'on location' visiting the partners of the Whitelee Countryside Ranger Service in Rouken Glen, Calderglen and Dean Castle.